guofenggitlearning/triggerhub/README.md

 Available Commands:
-  help        Help about any command join        Joins a Trigger Hub server serve       Start a dispatcher service
+  help        Help about any command listen      Joins a Trigger Hub server serve       Start a dispatcher service

 Flags: